thephpleague/csv/docs/9.0/interoperability/enclose-field.md

 }
 ~~~

-The `EnclosureField` force the `Writer` class to enclose all its record fields.
+The `EncloseField` force the `Writer` class to enclose all its record fields.

 <p class="message-warning">Changing the CSV objects control characters <strong>after registering the stream filter</strong> may result in unexpected returned records.</p>